adamduncan/eleventy-plugin-i18n/README.md

 {{ 'hello' | i18n({}, 'es-ES') }}
 ```

-_Note:_ Here we will still have to pass the first `data` argument, even if no interpolation is needed.
+_Note:_ Here we still have to pass the first `data` argument, even if no interpolation is needed.
 You can pass an empty object `{}` or `undefined`.

 ## Roadmap

 - [ ] Write up tutorial to build on some great concepts ([multilingual](https://www.webstoemp.com/blog/multilingual-sites-eleventy/), [language toggle](https://www.webstoemp.com/blog/language-switcher-multilingual-jamstack-sites/)) in this area.
-Dive further into how to architect and implement multilingual Eleventy sites, and leverage the plugin (e.g. [smart language switching](https://github.com/adamduncan/eleventy-plugin-i18n-demo/blob/master/src/_includes/components/language-selector.njk), using Netlify's `_redirects` to get users to where they need to go).
+Dive deeper into how to architect and implement multilingual Eleventy sites, and leverage the plugin (e.g. [smart language switching](https://github.com/adamduncan/eleventy-plugin-i18n-demo/blob/master/src/_includes/components/language-selector.njk), using Netlify's `_redirects` to get users to where they need to go).
+- [ ] Consider how one might still be able to achieve a simple language switcher if site trees diverge (e.g. if `es-ES` url paths are en Español).
 - [ ] Explore shipping additional i18n-aware `pluralize` filter `{{ 'apple' | i18n | pluralize(3) }}` (Awesome suggestion from [@alexcarpenter](https://github.com/alexcarpenter)).
+- [ ] [Jekyll](https://github.com/kurtsson/jekyll-multiple-languages-plugin#5-usage)/[Hugo](https://gohugo.io/functions/i18n/) sites often have similar libraries with `t` or `T` filters as an alias for `i18n`.
+Worthwhile for those migrating?
 - [ ] Quiet mode option?
 Some might want to suppress the console logs on missing translations?

 ---

 Read more about [Eleventy plugins](https://www.11ty.dev/docs/plugins/).

-Feedback welcome :raised_hands:
+Feedback welcome 🙌